Next Generation Air Transportation System: System Wide Information Management

-As of 2022, 15 FAA programs and several external organizations, including airlines, provide data for 80 services sent via the SWIM network.
-More than 800 consumers are registered to access the information, and of those, about 400 are regular users.
-A cloud distribution system established in 2019 is expected to help further increase the number of users.
-The revised setup of SWIM reduces costs, can increase operational efficiency, and opens the possibility of creating new services for the aviation community.
-Data sharing among pilots, flight operations personnel, controllers, and air traffic managers will be essential to achieving a NextGen objective of trajectory-based operations.
+As of 2024, 51 FAA programs and external organizations, including airlines, produce data for more than 200 services via the SWIM network.
+Of the more than 800 registered consumers, about 400 are regular users.
+The SWIM Cloud Distribution Service (SCDS) was established in 2019 to simplify how users can gain access to non-sensitive NAS information.
+In 2021, the SWIM Industry-FAA Team (SWIFT) portal started, which updates and enhances the SCDS.
+SWIFT and a user forum are two resources where individuals and organizations can learn more about SWIM.

+SWIM reduces costs, can increase operational efficiency, and opens the possibility of creating new services for the aviation community.
+Data sharing among pilots, flight operations personnel, controllers, and air traffic managers is essential to achieving a NextGen objective of trajectory-based operations.

-Airlines and airports report using FAA data to improve operations.
-The most extensive use of SWIM data was supporting improved awareness of operating conditions and flight status, especially on the airport surface and in situations when aircraft transition from the control of one air traffic control center to another.
+Airlines and airports have reported using FAA data to improve operations.
+The most extensive use of SWIM data was supporting improved awareness of operating conditions and flight status, especially on the airport surface and in situations when aircraft transition from contact with one air traffic control center to the next.
+Connected aircraft is a concept to deliver high-performance communications in future operations by using commercial broadband internet services instead of aviation-specific infrastructure.
+Aircraft will be able to access SWIM data for improved decision-making.

 The most dynamic use of real-time surveillance data outside the FAA may be providing flight-tracking services to the flying public and aviation businesses.
 Through web browsers and mobile apps, service subscribers can access current information about flight and airport status and delays.

 Aeronautical Mobile Airport Communication System

 Transmission of information necessary to conduct efficient airport surface operations in the years ahead will be possible with the Aeronautical Mobile Airport Communication System (AeroMACS).
 The system uses wireless broadband technology that supports the increasing need for data communications and information sharing on the airport surface for fixed and mobile applications now and into the future.

 Besides improved capacity, aging airport communications infrastructure requires more extensive and expensive monitoring, maintenance, repair, or replacement.
 Airport construction and unexpected equipment outages also require temporary communications alternatives, and AeroMACS also could serve as a backup.
 The system was implemented in 2017 under the FAA Airport Surface Surveillance Capability program.
 As of December 2020, more than 50 airports in nearly 15 countries are using AeroMACS.
+It could take up to 20 years to deploy the technology to more than 40,000 airports worldwide.